 What kind of healthcare treatment would you and your senior loved ones want to be given at the end of your life — or would you want any at all?

-End of life healthcare treatment is something about which most adults in the US have heard and maybe even considered, with many having also heard about living wills.
+End of life care is something about which most adults in the US have heard and maybe even considered — thanks in part to television shows — with many having also heard about living wills.

 Most have not taken things past the “thinking about it” stage, however, to having serious conversations with family or actually doing something to ensure their wishes are honored.